pmasae/pmasae.github.io/_pages/about.md

 ### Job Market <a name="JM"></a>

 **I will be on the 2025–26 academic job market.**
-If you're interested in my work or would like to connect, feel free to [reach out](mailto:maganasaenz@wisc.edu)!
+If you're interested in my work or would like to connect, feel free to [get it touch](mailto:maganasaenz@wisc.edu)!

 ---
 ### Upcoming Travel <a name="Travels"></a>